sethsandaru/eloquent-docs/README.md

 </details>

-Note: if you haven't installed `doctrine/dbal` as your dev-dependency, then once you trigger the command for the first time, it will help you to install the needful dependency

 ## Best practices
-- Use `$casts` in your model, in order to help EloquentPhpDoc generate better types for you (array, Carbon,...)
+- Use `$casts` in your model, in order to help EloquentPhpDoc generate better types for you (array, date, datetime,...)
 - For `get*Attribute` accessor, always declare the return type

-Note: Eloquent new `Attribute` class utilize the data via Closure, thus we can't declare any return type for any attributes.
+Note: for Eloquent new `Attribute` class utilize the data via Closure, making it impossible to acquire the return types.
-For this case, EloquentPhpDoc will always return `mixed`
+For this case, EloquentDocs will always return `mixed`

 ## Release logs
 - v1.0.0